micheleriva/personal-website/posts/2020-07-08-the-frustration-of-self-taught-developer.markdown

 Same when I wanted to build my whole blockchain just for fun.
 I've never studied linked lists or Merkle trees, but after some research, I finally found out the answers to all of my questions.

-Yes, it might be harder for us self taught developers to get access to some informations. \
+Yes, it might be harder for us self taught developers to get access to some information. \
 But it doesn't mean that we can't do it.

 ## Some companies just want a degree